The secrets of capturing and guiding attention

 Now how does one create a billboard or poster advertisement that is remembered over all the others?
 After all, we pay no more than 13 milliseconds looking at each.
 Start with contrast.

-By differentiating in colour and luminance, an object can be designed to stand out from its surroundings.
+By differentiating in color and luminance, an object can be designed to stand out from its surroundings.
 Remarkable and outstanding features draw our attention.
 High contrast facilitates visual processing.
 And it also focusses the viewers’ attention on the desired point.
 This could be either a picture on a billboard, a brand name on a magazine, or an opt-in button on a website.
 The right contrast -in combination with bright copywriting- can make all the difference.

 Everything is relative

 All our sensory input is processed relative to previous experiences.
-That is why contrast enhancement doesn’t stop with colour.
+That is why contrast enhancement doesn’t stop with color.
 Contrasting works on all domains of perception.
 This contrasting effect takes place whenever the enhancement or reduction of an observed stimulus is compared with a contrasting object.

 Prices, products, and even the partners we choose are all susceptible to the contrast effect.
 But since we are so often exposed to contrasts, the concept is more likely to backfire when applied poorly.
 When contrasts are overused the overall attention of the audience may increase; however, they won’t be able to focus and remember due to overstimulation.
 Subtlety is key here.